Ferrotype young lady with Victorian period jewelry. 1870.

 8.7 x 6.2 cm

-The Ferrotype process was developed by the Frenchman Adolphe Alexandre Martin (1824-1896) who was looking for a process to improve the engraving work on plates for printers.
+The Ferrotype process was developed by the Frenchman Adolphe Alexandre Martin (1824-1896) who was looking for a process to improve the work of engraving on plates for printers.

-Like the ambrotype, the ferrotype uses a collodion photosensitive base.
-This is spread on a 0.15 mm thick iron plate that has previously been covered with black varnish.
+Like the ambrotype, the tintype uses a photosensitive collodion base.
+This is spread on a 0.15 mm thick iron plate which has been previously covered with black varnish.

-Simple, fast, inexpensive, the Ferrotype will be a huge commercial success and will last until the eve of the Second World War in Europe.
+Simple, fast, inexpensive, the Ferrotype was a huge commercial success and lasted until the eve of the Second World War in Europe.

-Like other types of black and white images, Ferrotypes can be enhanced with colors applied with a brush by artisan photographers.
+Like other types of black and white images, Tintypes can be enhanced with colors applied with a brush by artisan photographers.

 Returns & Exchanges